| distribution theory the neoclassical, or marginalist, theory

 logical structure is admirable.
 What remains to be seen is the degree to which it can be

 used as an instrument for understanding the real economic world.
+Criticisms of the

-Returns to scale
+neoclassical theory Returns to scale Neoclassical theory assumes

 that the total product Q is exactly exhausted when the factors of production have received

-their marginal products; this is written symbolically as Q = (Q/L) L + (Q/K) K. This
+their marginal products; this is written symbolically as Q = ( Q/ L) L + ( Q/ K) K. This

 relationship is only true if the production function satisfies the condition that when L